Canadian Arctic and Northern Lights

 DAY 1: KANGERLUSSUAQ

-DAY 2: AT SEA
+DAY 2: DAY AT SEA

 DAY 3: QEQERTARSUAQ

-Qeqertarsuaq is the largest town on Disko Island, the largest island in Greenland, on the west coast and part of Disko Bay, a UNESCO World Heritage Site.
-The Lyngmark Glacier rises above the town and the area’s lush hills, basalt columns and black sand beaches reflect its volcanic origin.
-The area is very fertile and home to diverse species not found elsewhere in Greenland.
-Keep an eye out for its hot springs as you move through floating icebergs and whales.
+Qeqertarsuaq is the largest town on Disko Island, Greenland's largest island, on its west coast, part of Disko Bay, a UNESCO-listed site for its icebergs.
+The Lyngemark Glacier rises above the town.
+The area’s hills, basalt columns and black sand beaches reflect its volcanic origin.
+The area is fertile and home to species not found elsewhere in Greenland.
+Keep an eye out for its hot springs as we move through floating icebergs.

 DAY 4: ILULISSAT

-Sailing through the iceberg capital of the world from Disko Bay - or Qeqertarsuaq Tunua - to the Ilulissat Icefjord is one of the cruise highlights.
+Sailing through the iceberg capital of the world to Disko Bay, the Ilulissat Icefjord is one of the cruise highlights.
 Given UNESCO World Heritage Site status, the Ilulissat Icefjord is a popular tourist destination, and thanks to the productive Sermeq Kujalleq glacier, thousands of gargantuan icebergs calve from the Greenland ice cap into the sea.
-The city of Ilulissat, formerly Jakobshavn or Jacobshaven, is home to as many sled-dogs as people.
+The city of Ilulissat is home to many sled-dogs.

 DAY 5: SISIMIUT

-Just north of the Arctic Circle and the northernmost city in Greenland, Sisimiut remains ice free in winter and is known as an adventure sports hub.
-Inhabited for more than 4,500 years by the Inuit, Dorset and then Thule people, dog sled remains a common form of transport and you have a chance to see abandoned settlements but it also has a cool, modern side.
-Watch out for humpback whales and walrus between Sisimiut and the Thule district in the north.
+The northernmost city in Greenland, just north of the Arctic Circle, Sisimiut remains ice free in winter and is known as an adventure sports hub.
+Inhabited for more than 4,500 years by the Inuit, Dorset and then Thule people, dog sled remains a common form of transport.
+Abandoned settlements lie between Sisimiut and the Thule district to the north.
+The area is home to humpback whales, walrus, and Arctic foxes in their summer coat.

 DAY 6: NUUK (GODTHAB)

-DAY 7: AT SEA
+DAY 7: DAY AT SEA

 Days at sea are the perfect chance to relax, unwind and do whatever takes your fancy.
 So whether that is going to the gym, visiting the spa, trying to spot a whale from the deck, reading a chapter or two, or simply topping up your tan, these blue sea days are the perfect balance to the green days spent exploring on land.

-DAY 8: IQALUIT
+DAY 8: IQALUIT, NU

 The native Inuit are an integral part of Iqaluit, a remote community at the head of Frobisher Bay.
 Once-considered the possible entrance of a Northwest Passage, the bay provides insight into Inuit history and culture including dog-sledding on handmade qamutik sleds led by qimmiiq - North America's oldest and rarest purebred canine.
 Inuit artworks are showcased at Nunatta Sunakkutaangit Museum while Inuit history is evident at Crystal II, an ancient Thule Inuit settlement outside of Sylvia Grinnell Territorial Park.